-Israeli police and security companies have trained the police force in Ferguson (pictured) that killed Michael Brown, Rio’s infamous BOPE special police forces that carry out extrajudicial executions, and numerous other police forces across the world, including in Los Angeles and London.
+Israeli police and security companies have trained the police force in Ferguson that killed Michael Brown, Rio’s infamous special police forces that carry out extrajudicial executions, and numerous other police forces, including in Los Angeles and London.

-The EU’s border management agency has been holding discussions with Israel Aerospace Industries and Elbit Systems about using Israeli drones to further securitize European borders.
+The EU’s border management agency has hired drones from Israel Aerospace Industries to further securitize European borders.

-Israel’s largest military company, Elbit Systems provides a clear example of how Israeli military companies play a pivotal role in Israel’s violent oppression of Palestinians.
+Israel’s largest private military company, Elbit Systems, shows how private companies play a pivotal role in Israel’s violent oppression of Palestinians.

-Elbit Systems supplies and maintains surveillance systems for Israel’s illegal wall and settlements and helicopters to the Israeli police.
+Elbit Systems supplies and maintains surveillance systems for Israel’s illegal wall and settlements built on stolen Palestinian land.
+It also supplies helicopters to the Israeli police.

-Elbit drones have been extensively used and “field tested” during each of Israel’s three recent assaults on Gaza.
+Elbit drones have been extensively “field tested” during Israel’s military assaults on Gaza.

-The company also produces white phosphorous, a banned weapon under international law.
-Israel has been criticised for its use of white phosphorus during attacks on Palestinians.
+The company also produces white phosphorous.
+Israel has been condemned for its illegal use of white phosphorus during its attacks on Palestinians.

 The global campaign for a military embargo on Israel

 The Palestinian BDS National Committee issued a call for a comprehensive military embargo on Israel in 2011.
 It asked governments, institutions and people to support ending military aid and weapons exports to Israel, ending the exchange of weapons and military technology to and from Israel, and ceasing all forms of military and security research cooperation.
 The call for a military embargo is now supported by major international human rights organizations, political parties, NGOs, trade unions and advocacy groups across the world.